 - Personal Essay.
-A personal statement of interest must be submitted specifically addressing why you wish to enroll in Loyola University Maryland’s graduate program in speech-language pathology and 2) answering a question related to a hypothetical scenario in speech-language pathology.
+A personal statement of interest must be submitted directly to CSDCAS specifically addressing why you wish to enroll in Loyola University Maryland’s graduate program in speech-language pathology and 2) answering a question related to a hypothetical scenario in speech-language pathology.
 The essay (both parts) must not exceed 2 pages.

 - Three academic/professional letters of recommendation must be submitted directly to CSDCAS.
 Three letters of recommendation are required and only the first three received will be reviewed by the Admissions Committee.
 Please only submit letters from faculty, supervisors, and other professionals who are able to discuss your ability to succeed in a graduate program in speech-language pathology, including academic and personal characteristics that may contribute to your achievement.

 - Prerequisite Course Information Form.
 This form is required for all applicants who have not completed an undergraduate degree in speech-language pathology or communication science disorders.
 Only prospective students who do not have a speech or communication science disorders degree and include a completed Prerequisite Course Information Form and all other required documents will be considered for admission.

 International Applicants (Supplemental Materials)

 In addition to the documents above, the following documents are also required if applicable.

 - International Student Supplemental Forms (required only if a student visa is needed.
 Send this form directly to Loyola University Maryland and not to CSDCAS.